dusktreader/cv/full-experience.md

   build system while reducing overhead and improving maintainability of build scripts.

-#### 2010 - 2011:  Human tracking in gigapixel video streams of high-traffic environments
+#### April 2010 - May 2011:  Human tracking in gigapixel video streams of high-traffic environments

 * Collaborated with premier university research team specializing in computer vision.
 * Converged with two off-team developers to transition exploratory research code written